AuReMe/esmecata/README.md

 ### Classical run of EsMeCaTa

-Otherwise, it is possible to run the whole workflow of EsMeCaTa but it will take times as it will search and download proteomes from UniProt, clsuter protein sequences with mmseqs2 and then annotate them with eggnog-mapper.
+Otherwise, it is possible to run the whole workflow of EsMeCaTa but it will take times as it will search and download proteomes from UniProt, cluster protein sequences with mmseqs2 and then annotate them with eggnog-mapper.

 These different steps are presented in the following section.